Valuations and the Hopf Monoid of Generalized Permutahedra: Abstract

 \section{Abstract}

-We prove that the Hopf structure on generalized permutahedra descends, modulo the inclusion-exclusion relations, to an indicator Hopf monoid of generalized permutahedra that is isomorphic to the Hopf monoid of weighted ordered set partitions.
-This Hopf theoretic construction offers a simple, unified explanation for many of the known valuations on generalized permutahedra; these include the Chern-Schwartz-MacPherson cycle, the volume polynomial, and the Derksen-Fink invariant of a matroid, the order polynomial, poset Tutte polynomial, and Poincar\'e polynomial of a poset, and the universal Tutte character of generalized permutahedra.
-We obtain several combinatorial corollaries; for example, a proof that a nestohedron cannot be subdivided into smaller nestohedra.
+The goal of this paper is to show that valuation theory and Hopf theory are compatible on the class of generalized permutahedra.
+We prove that the Hopf structure $\mbf{GP}^+$ on these polyhedra descends, modulo the inclusion-exclusion relations, to an indicator Hopf monoid $\mathbb{I}(\mbf{GP}^+)$ of generalized permutahedra that is isomorphic to the Hopf monoid of weighted ordered set partitions.
+This quotient Hopf monoid $\mathbb{I}(\mbf{GP}^+)$ is cofree.
+It is the terminal object in the category of Hopf monoids with polynomial characters; this partially explains the ubiquity of generalized permutahedra in the theory of Hopf monoids.

+This Hopf theoretic framework offers a simple, unified explanation for many new and old valuations on generalized permutahedra and their subfamilies.
+Examples include, for matroids: the Chern-Schwartz-MacPherson cycles, Eur's volume polynomial, the Kazhdan-Lusztig polynomial, the motivic zeta function, and the Derksen-Fink invariant; for posets: the order polynomial, Poincar\'e polynomial, and poset Tutte polynomial; for generalized permutahedra: the universal Tutte character and the corresponding class in the Chow ring of the permutahedral variety.
+We obtain several algebraic and combinatorial corollaries; for example: the existence of the valuative character group of $\mbf{GP}^+$, and the indecomposability of a nestohedron into smaller nestohedra.